Anandha Jodhi

 Anandha Jodhi is a 1963 Indian Tamil-language drama film, directed by V. N. Reddy and A. S. A. Sami.
 The film stars M. G. Ramachandran and Devika.
 The film, produced by P. S. Veerappa and written by Javar Seetharaman, was released on 5 July 1963.

 Plot

-Anand, a physical education teacher in a school, is accused of a murder, while he is totally innocent.
-In his escape, for his innocence, he can count only on his beloved Jodhi and her younger brother, playful Balu, Anand's schoolchild.
-How will anand prove his innocence?
+Anand, a physical education teacher in a school, is falsely accused of a murder.
+As he is on the run trying to prove his innocence, he can count only on his beloved Jodhi and her younger brother, playful Balu, Anand's schoolchild.
+How will Anand prove his innocence?

 Production

 Ananda Jodhi was jointly directed by V. N. Reddy and A. S. A. Sami and was produced by actor P. S. Veerappa under the company Hariharan Films.
 The film's story and dialogues were written by Javar Seetharaman.
 Cinematography was handled by J. G. Vijayam, and editing by C. P. Jambulingam.
 This was the only film in which Devika and M. G. Ramachandran acted together.